 |Unit level||FHEQ level 7 – master's degree or fourth year of an integrated master's degree|

 |Available as a free choice unit?||No|

-- Enable students to critically reflect on the lived experiences of people with dementia and their significant others.
+- Enhance awareness of the range of approaches and the contribution they can make to the lives of people with dementia and their significant others.

 Knowledge and understanding